jkimys2/Module-1-Challenge/README.md

 ## Description

-Through this project, I was able help enhance the accessibility and overall flow of the Horiseon webpage.
-This was accomplished by using the following acceptance criteria:
+Through this project, I was able enhance the accessibility and overall flow of the Horiseon webpage.
+This was accomplished by using the following acceptance criterias as a guideline:

 ```
 GIVEN a webpage meets accessibility standards